Marco-Data26/Sales-Analysis-FMCG/README.md

 Provide a clear, data-driven view of the company's sales and profit performance.

-It aims to help stakeholders identify top-performing products, analyze profitability by region and category, and guide strategic decisions to optimize revenue and margins.
+It aims to help stakeholders identify top-performing products, analyze profitability by region and category, and support strategic decisions to optimize revenue and margins.

 ## Key Insights